wtsimkins/zcw-assessment2/README.md

 	```

 * Each time you get this merge conflict, simply copy and paste the contents above into the `ProjectTestSuite` file
-* Once you have done that, push your submission branch to your repository
+* Once you have done that, `git add` your changes, `git commit -m 'resolved merge conflicts'` your changes and `git push` your submission branch to your repository
 * From there, make a pull request from your `repository/submission` branch to `Zipcoder/submission`
 * The travis build should start up and your tests will run.